mike-shea/rock-paper-scissors/README.md

 ### What I learned

-- How to properly render the exit animation when a component when is dismounted / removed from the DOM.
+- How to properly render the exit animation when a component is dismounted / removed from the DOM.

 ```tsx
 // Component used for exit animatins: